AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 ### Point Size

 All charts with points looking like bars (Bar, Column, and related types) allow you to set the size of the points: the width, the maximum width, and the minimum length.
-Read more: [Point Size](../Common_Settings/Point_Size)
+Read more in the [Point Size](../Common_Settings/Point_Size) article.

 ### Stacking